JESCO's Five Regional PCB Waste Treatment Facilities

 (Additional)

 - Plasma Melting Method (Nippon Steel Coporation, Kobelco Eco-Solutions Co,.Ltd.)
+Over 1,400 0.5kPa Example: 0.5 for ballasts alone

 -